 To sum up, if you are working via an umbrella company, you will have fewer duties.
 On an ongoing basis, you will send in a timesheet each week or each month, and the umbrella company will invoice the client.
 The umbrella company will take care of all processing and administration work and pay you weekly or monthly.

-Limited company vs umbrella company -own company option
+Contracting limited company vs umbrella company -own company option

 - You will have complete control of your company’s affairs and finances.